Mughrabi Quarter: British Mandate era

 The wall as well as the Mughrabi Quarter nonetheless, throughout the British Mandatory period, remained Waqf property, while Jews retained their longstanding right to visit it.
-During the 1929 Palestine riots Jews and Muslims did however clash over competing claims on the area adjacent to the Mughrabi Quarter, with Jews denying they had no aims regarding the Haram al-Sharif but demanding the British authorities expropriate and raze the Mughrabi quarter.
+During the 1929 Palestine riots, violent clashes erupted over competing claims to the area adjacent to the Western Wall.
+While Jewish leaders maintained that they harboured no designs on the Haram al-Sharif, denying any intention to claim the Haram al-Sharif, Zionist representatives petitioned the British Mandatory government to expropriate and raze the Mughrabi Quarter to expand the narrow prayer lane.
 Jewish Maghrebi people and Muslim Maghrebi people pilgrims, both groups on a visit to Jerusalem, were present at the riots, and several of the former were killed or injured.
 (Note: "The relationship between the Jewish intelligentsia and nationalist circles had already been colored by the 1929 Wailing Wall incident in Jerusalem in which Jewish Maghrebi people pilgrims who were praying at the Wall were killed and injured.
 The matter became a popular topic in the Maghrebi people Jewish press, but also in the Maghrebi people Muslim press because Muslim Maghrebi people pilgrims were concurrently housed in the nearby Dar al-Magharibah, a hospice that had belonged to the Palestinian Muslim waqf."
 (Ben-Layashi & Maddy-Weitzman 2015)) Great Britain appointed a commission under the approval of the League of Nations to settle the issue.
 The Commission again reaffirmed the status quo, while placing certain restrictions on activities, including forbidding Jews from conducting the Yom Kippur prayers (the holiest holiday in Judaism), which involved the blowing of the Shofar, and Muslims from carrying out the Dhikr (Islamic prayers) close to the wall or to cause annoyance to the Jews.